Small Group Ministry

 Goals of Small Group Ministry

-The Small Group Ministry program deepens and broadens personal spiritual growth.
+The Small Group Ministry program deepens and broadens personal spiritual growth and helps create a vibrant and vital religious community.
 This is done through five components:

 - Listening: Deep listening is a gift for both the speaker and the listener.
 A connection forms when we share and give this gift to each other.

 - Worship: Worship is central to the life of our congregation.
-Small Group Ministry augments and strengthens our shared experience.
+Small Group Ministry is intended not to replace, but to augment and strengthen our shared experience.

 - Learning: People come to the church seeking spiritual growth, seeking to know themselves better, to grow into their understanding of the world, and to ponder the age old questions of faith: how to live, what to believe, how to act, what meanings we can decipher from the mystery of life.